totally-not-frito-lays/workshops/concepts/jamstack/index.md

 - What is a JAMStack website
   - Building your first JAMStack website with no code!
   - Picking a website tech stack to start with!
-  - Comparing JAMstack websites to other website builders (why start with 11ty)
+  - Comparing JAMstack websites to other website builders (why start with 11ty / astro)
   - Vanilla vs JAMStack
 - Mapping out the learning path for mastering the JAMStack pattern
   - tour roadmaps.sh